arianajung/Paws-and-Ponder/README.md

 Middleware for verifying Admin permission of resources, rejects any requests sent by a user without the admin role.
 Used when API route is exclusive to Admin users.

 #### multipartMiddleware
+Middleware for extracting multipart/form-data data from HTTP requests, used for sending files over HTTP to be uploaded to database.

 ---